turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 } from 'near-sdk-as'
 ```

-Then we can use the imported `PersistentUnorderedMap` to be used as the data structure for our market.
+Then we can use the imported `PersistentUnorderedMap` as the data structure for our market.
 Write the following code in the `DATA TYPES AND STORAGE` section after the import section in `main.ts`:

 ```typescript
 type Price = u128